eqNj/eqN-PD2-Filter/README.md

 A massive amount of tweaks have been added to the LLD item tags introduced last season.
 These changes refine the item tags to always show the LLD tag on items worth keeping for your LLD characters without introducing excessive visuals and/or notifications.

-Made it so skill grand charms will use their original prefix names for their aesthetic coloration.
+Made it so all charms will use their original affix names (testing this out, considering removing the color coded affix renaming system).